Cosmo-Tech/CosmoTech-Acceleration-Library/README.md

 # CosmoTech-Acceleration-Library
 Acceleration library for CosmoTech cloud based solution development

+## csm-data

+`csm-data` is a CLI made to give CosmoTech solution modelers and integrators accelerators to start interacting with multiple systems.

+It gives a first entrypoint to get ready to use commands to send and retrieve data from a number of systems in which a Cosmo Tech API could be integrated

+## data-store

+The data store gives a way to keep local data during simulations and comes with `csm-data` commands to easily send those data to a target system allowing to easily send results anywhere.

+# Legacy part
+The following description is tied to the legacy part of CoAL that is getting slowly moved to the new code organization before a 1.0.0 release

 ## Code organisation

 In project root directory you'll find 4 main directories: